Sanarielsen/Sanarielsen/README.md

 9. SQLServer
 10. C

-I'm looking for collaborate as frontend developer, but, i don't have a problem to migrate a backend developer if necessary.
+I'm looking for collaborate as frontend developer, but, I don't have a problem to migrate a backend developer if necessary.

-Nowadays, i'm looking for a new challenge for learn about development and acquire experience in the area.
+Nowadays, I'm looking for a new challenge for learn about development and acquire experience in the area.

 Just call me Samuel, or Sanarielsen, or Sana, or Samu.
 You choose how these nicknames you call me :)

-I'm my daily routine, i try to write a book to relax more about my job.
+I'm my daily routine, I try to write a book to relax more about my job.
 Comming soon you have a new notice about it XD